SAray2013/SAray2013/README.md

 🤝 Hello,

-First I would like to introduce myself.
-My name's Saray Kim.
-Nowadays, I work full-time for Tday and I work as a software engineer.
-Most of my work consists of dealing with customers, analysing business logic, build quality software (the lasted technology), security and machine learning.
-I'm currently researching artificial intelligence to solve problems on our planet.
+First I would like to introduce myself...

 Thank you.